kroatoanjp/nlp-mtl-preprocessing-script/README.md

 * Katakana Core 10k - https://ankiweb.net/shared/info/1723626457

 ### Tokenizer Comparison
+At a high level, the accuracy of all three tokenizers is relatively comparable.
+However, when both are provided with user dictionaries, Sudachi is better than Fugashi at handling katakana names.
+Spacy uses Sudachi for tokenization, so the difference between the two when it comes to word-boundary detection for katakana names is negligible.
+However, Spacy did offer better part of speech identification when it came to kanji names (at least for the few in Re:Zero).
+This improvement does come at the cost of being an order of magnitude slower than both Fugashi and Sudachi, but Spacy is still recommended since performance is unlikely to be a major concern in this context.

 Diffs for the outputs of the different preprocess modes when run on a large subset of Re:Zero WN chapters can be found [here](https://github.com/kroatoanjp/nlp-mtl-preprocessing-script/tree/master/benchmarks/rezero).
+(Similar diffs are available for a smaller sample of COTE chapters [here](https://github.com/kroatoanjp/nlp-mtl-preprocessing-script/tree/master/benchmarks/cote).
+However the validity of these tests is questionable due to the inlining of furigana.)